intel/confidential-computing-documentation/docs/child_docs/intel-confidential-containers-guide/docs/03/demo_workload_deployment.md

     In case the pods are not in `Running` state, refer to the [Troubleshooting](../04/troubleshooting.md#pods-failed-to-start) section.

-### Pod Isolated by Kata Containers, Protected with Intel TDX, and Quote Verified using Intel Trust Authority
+### Pod Isolated by Kata Containers, Protected with Intel TDX, and Quote Verified using a KBS with an attestation service

-Finally, we explore how to isolate nginx using Kata Containers, how to protect nginx using Intel TDX, and how to verify the nginx deployment using attestation - for which we use the Intel® Trust Authority integration into the Confidential Containers KBS.
+Finally, we explore how to isolate nginx using Kata Containers, how to protect nginx using Intel TDX, and how to verify the nginx deployment using attestation - for which we use the attestation service integration into the Confidential Containers KBS.

 To deploy and verify a protected nginx, follow the steps below: